 - Blighted Nyss Shepherd - If you want to exploit your Tactician bubble, it is always nice to have around some Shepherds to allow your battlegroup a bit bigger footprint.

 - The Forsaken - A game changer in this theme, if you want to go beast-heavy.
 Works especially well with Typhon.

 - Blight Archon - Speaking of game changing solos, you should strongly consider at least 1 Archon into any CotD list.
 Even the ARM buff and the Veteran Leader would be great, but the other utilities (and sometimes, raw combat potential) really make the Archon a must-have.

 - Blighted Nyss Sorceress & Hellion - Both Zuriel and Azrael are grateful for free charges and some help with their Fury management.
 Also, Archers with Blight Storm can cause a whole lot of headache for high ARM targets.

-- Annyssa, Craelix, Fyanna and the Nyss Warlord are all available for the list, and the latter 3 is also accessible as free solos.
+- Annyssa, Yssylla, Craelix, Fyanna and the Nyss Warlord are all available for the list, and apart from Annyssa all are accessible as free solos.

 Warlocks who have their own character warbeast have a leg up over those who don't - all warbeast points are valid for the theme bonus, so these warlocks can spend fewer points on Nephilim.
 These characters won't gain Unyielding, but it does offer a select few warlocks a little more flexibility.